kgisl/pythonFDP/manual/lab6-kgashok.py.md

 ### Bonus 3

 1. How will you find out the 2nd largest number in the list of numbers?
 Take into consideration that the list may contain duplicate numbers as well.
-2. How will you find the `k`th largest number in the list of numbers?
+2. How will you find the `k`th largest number in the list of numbers? (a #GTG challenge, a Google interview question)